mlua-rs/mlua/README.md

 leak Lua stack space.
 This is mostly important to safely use `mlua` types in Drop impls, as you should not be using panics for general error handling.

-Below is a list of `mlua` behaviors that should be considered a bug.
+Below is a list of `mlua` behaviors that should be considered bugs.
 If you encounter them, a bug report would be very welcome:

   + If you can cause UB with `mlua` without typing the word "unsafe", this is a bug.